 Do you know what to do Before, During, and After a Typhoon?
 On average, the Philippines is visited by 20 typhoons a year or tropical cyclones.
 In the last few years, the country has experienced super typhoons that wreaked havoc on islands, cities, and towns that left thousands of its citizens homeless, crippled and suffering.

 When facing that number of typhoons in a year, being unprepared is the last thing that you want to happen.
 Especially now, as the country is bracing for the storm Auring.

-But despite the bad things and the onslaught brought by them, we can prevent the worst scenario from happening with careful planning and preparations.
+But despite the bad things and the onslaught brought by them, we can prevent the worst scenario from happening with careful planning and taking these preparations Before, During, and After a Typhoon.
 And fortunately, getting a hold of this information of where the heavy rainfall is gonna hit has become easier.
 Since we have the tv, radios and most of all, the internet on our side.

 Outline of this Article

 Things to prepare BEFORE THE TYPHOON

 These things will be essential for us during and after the storm passes.